rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 For calling subflows from the main workflow, all subflows need to be built into the same image of the calling workflow.

 Subflows aren't shown in the Data Index, therefore not shown in the Orchestrator plugin.
+Please take a look [here](https://github.com/wmedvede/serverless-workflow-operator-subflows) for a more detailed example on subflows.

 </details>